Welcome to today's edition of the Rush 24-7 podcast.

 His whole experience is white.

-Cornell West fit to be tied.
+Cornell West, fit to be tied.

 Al Sharpton now mad at Cornell West.

-But uh deracinated is the term.
+But deracinated is the term.

 This is in the Boston Globe.

-So, yeah, oh, folks, we are loaded today, and we'll resume right after all of this.
+And we'll resume right after all of this.

 Don't go away.